mokhtar85/application-de-gestion-et-suivi-de-transport-de-colis-front/README.md

 # Colis Management and Real-Time Tracking Application
 This is a web application for parcel management and real-time tracking that I developed during my end-of-study internship at Bee Coders.
-The project was built using Angular, and it provided me with the opportunity to learn many aspects of front-end development.
+The project was built using Angular, and it provided me with the opportunity to learn many aspects of front-end developmen.
+The backend is [here](https://github.com/mokhtar85/Application-web-de-gestion-et-de-suivi-de-colis-de-transport-partie-back)

 # FormationAngularMars